human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3c_phased_assemblies_in_action.md

 We&rsquo;re going to run ModDotPlot on part of the Y chromosome from our earlier assembly.
 First we&rsquo;ll need to identify the appropriate chunk, which can be done a few different ways depending on the sequence you&rsquo;re looking for.
-In our case, chrY often appears tied on only one end to chrX in the Bandage plot, making it easy to identify the Y node (which is shorter than the longer X node).
-This method may not get all of the Y chromosome because it may be (and in our case is) in separate pieces (i.e., it isn&rsquo;t T2T).
-The ideal way is to map some known sequence against your assembly or to may your assembly against a known reference.
-Since we&rsquo;re using data from HG002, we can map against the CHM13-T2T reference.
+ChrY somtimes appears tied on only one end to chrX in the Bandage plot, making it easy to identify the Y node (which is shorter than the longer X node).
+This method may not get all of the Y chromosome because it may be in separate pieces (i.e., it isn&rsquo;t T2T), and we often see chrX and chrY untangled from eachother in one or two pieces each, so topology of the graph isn&rsquo;t always a reliable option (though, we recommend labelling the graph with the chromosome names to get a feel for how your assembly looks).
+The ideal way is to map some known sequence against your assembly or to map your assembly against a known reference.
+Since we&rsquo;re using data from HG002 (a human), we can map against the human CHM13-T2T reference.

-## Initial setup
+### Initial setup

 **Make a directory to work in**

 ```
-mkdir day3-moddotplot
+mkdir day3c-moddotplot
-cd day3-moddotplot
+cd day3c-moddotplot
 ```

 **Get the files**

 ```
 ln -s /nesi/nobackup/nesi02659/LRA/resources/resources/chm13/chm13v2.0.fa chm13.fa
-ln -s /nesi/nobackup/nesi02659/LRA/resources/resources/verkko_trio_prebaked/asm_hifiont/assembly.fasta hg002.fa
+ln -s /nesi/nobackup/nesi02659/LRA/resources/assemblies/verkko/full/trio/assembly/assembly.haplotype2.fasta hg002.hap2.fa
-ln -s /nesi/nobackup/nesi02659/LRA/resources/resources/verkko_trio_prebaked/asm_hifiont/assembly.fasta.fai hg002.fa.fai
+ln -s /nesi/nobackup/nesi02659/LRA/resources/assemblies/verkko/full/trio/assembly/assembly.haplotype2.fasta.fai hg002.hap2.fa.fai
 ```

+Note that we&rsquo; cheating a bit.
+We could map against the entire diploid assembly, but we&rsquo;ve already determined that chrY is in haplotype2, so we&squo;ll save some time and work with only that haplotype.

-## Find chrY contigs with MashMap
+### Find chrY contigs with MashMap

 **Do the alignments**

 We&rsquo;ll do the alignments with [MashMap](https://github.com/marbl/MashMap)
 ([Kille _et al._ 2023](https://doi.org/10.1101/2023.05.16.540882)).
 This should
-take ~3 minutes with 4 CPUs and should use <3 GB RAM.
+take ~25 minutes with 4 CPUs and should use <4 GB RAM.
+This command is the same as the one you ran earlier, except that this time it is on haplotype2 and the percent identity threshold is lower, which should help us recruit alignments in the satellites on chrY.
 ```
 module load MashMap/3.0.4-Miniconda3
 mashmap -f "one-to-one" \
-    -k 16 --pi 85 \
+    -k 16 --pi 90 \
-    -s 500000 -t 4 \
+    -s 100000 -t 4 \
     -r chm13.fa \
-    -q hg002.fa \
+    -q hg002.hap2.fa \
-    -o hg2-x-chm13.ssv
+    -o hg2hap2-x-chm13.ssv
 ```

 <details>